 Employees are expected to act consistent with the policies and regulations to which they are subject.
-As such, even if a Security does not appear on the Restricted List for the Employee, the Employee and their Immediate Family members must not Trade or Hold that Security if:
+As such, even if a Security is not restricted from the Employee, the Employee and their Immediate Family members must not Trade or Hold that Security if:

-- (a) he/she knows or has reason to believe that the Security should be on the Restricted List; or - (b) he/she knows or has reason to believe that there is an actual Conflict of Interest with Trading or Holding the Security.
+- (a) he/she knows or has reason to believe that the Security should be a Restricted Security; or - (b) he/she knows or has reason to believe that there is an actual Conflict of Interest with Trading or Holding the Security.

-5. Pre-Clearance
+5. Pre-Clearance or Pre-Approval